 Depending on the scope of your renovation, this could be a “rollercoaster” event for you and your family.
-It’s going to be noisy for a while; so those quiet evenings watching TV or having dinner might not be realistic for a few days.
+It will be noisy for a while, so those quiet evenings watching TV or having dinner might not be realistic for a few days.

 And there will be times of total elation: the thrill of demolition, the satisfaction of seeing your vision and new features take shape.
 But there will also be times of frustration, like when you or your contractor miscalculate the amount of tile you need, or six boxes you ordered are actually broken when you open them, or that third can of paint isn’t the same color as the first two.
 You get the idea.
 Be ready to be on a first-name basis with the people at your local home improvement store.

 There might even be moments of absolute terror.
 What if you discover mold or faulty wiring when you take down a wall?
 There’s the distinct possibility you might run into something in the middle of your project that threatens to blow your budget out of the water.

 Don’t let all these possibilities get you down, though.
 These are only temporary setbacks (if they happen at all).
 You’ve decided to renovate your home for the long run, not for the short term.
 You’re going to be enjoying your new space for years to come.
 But before you get started, take some time to prepare yourself and your home so you can make it through the renovation with fewer problems and less stress.

 Don’t Forget to Give Your Garage Some Love.

 While other areas of your home may need upgrading, don’t forget the huge opportunity within your garage.
 If you’re ready to make a garage renovation to improve your storage and organization, our professional Garage Design team is ready to help make it happen!
 Our years of garage experience allow us to bring your vision to life and make better use of your space.